gladia-research-group/stag21/content/awards/desc.md

 - The name and affiliation of the candidate
 - A pdf version of the Thesis (in English or Italian)
+- Eventual slides of the Thesis presentation/defense in pdf format
-- The name of advisors
+- The name of supervisors
 - Explicit mention of which publications resulted from the Thesis.

 **The documentation of candidate nominations must be sent to the Thesis Awards chairs, Gianmarco Cherchi (g.cherchi@unica.it) and Luca Cosmo (cosmo@di.uniroma1.it), not later than August 31st, 2021.**